 How much?
 Clothing by well-known designers and brands usually runs around 20% off, but home decor and gift items may be reduced as much as 50%.
 You have to look around because by no means does every store do this - but if you happen to spot something you want, you'll be thrilled!

-Stores along and around the Grands Boulevards and Champs-Elysees, as well as boutiques in the Marais are a good place to start looking - but be alert as you're walking around, because you'll see these discrete "offerts" or "reduction" signs all over the city.
+Stores along and around the Grands Boulevards and Champs-Elysees, as well as boutiques in the Marais are a good place to start looking - but be alert as you're walking around, because you'll see these discrete "reduction" signs all over the city.

-14. See Paris at Night on the "Big Wheel"
+15. See Paris at Night on the "Big Wheel"

 Take a ride on the "Big Wheel" Ferris wheel at the Tuileries Garden Christmas Market and get a panoramic view of holiday lights across Paris.
+You'll also spot iconic Paris monuments, such as Sacre Couer Basilica, and the Eiffel Tower.

-You'll find lots of other fun things to do, yummy snacks and beverages, and even a nice assortment of artisan gifts in this popular Christmas Market.
 The biggest draw, though, are the carnival-like amusement rides (in fact, many are the same ones that set up here for the summer festival, now decked out with Christmas decorations).

 Find out more about the Tuileries Garden Christmas Market

-15. Sing Handel's The Messiah in the American Cathedral
+16. Sing Handel's The Messiah in the American Cathedral

 Celebrate the holiday season in Paris by joining the Paris Choral Society and a group of other Messiah enthusiasts in their annual sing-along of Handel's Messiah Part 1 plus the famous Hallelujah Chorus at the American Cathedral (23 Avenue George V, 8th arr).